nedap/formatting-stack/README.md

 # formatting-stack [![CircleCI](https://circleci.com/gh/nedap/formatting-stack.svg?style=svg&circle-token=581a4a0fa4b19f0ac5c7d90d494c9df0c34cee68)](https://circleci.com/gh/nedap/formatting-stack)

-**formatting-stack** is a formatting/linting solution that is typically integrated with:
+**formatting-stack** is a formatting/linting solution that can be integrated with:

 * your [Component](https://github.com/stuartsierra/component) (or [Integrant](https://github.com/weavejester/integrant), or bare [clojure.tools.namespace.repl](https://github.com/clojure/tools.namespace)) system
   * for instantaneous performance
     * no cold-starts!
   * and precise understanding of your codebase
-    * no AST heuristics, no `eval` either
+    * powered by Clojure's introspection capabilities (reified vars, namespaces), and occasionally `eval`
   * and a reasonable triggering frequency
     * so you don't format too frequently (format-on-save), or not frequently enough (git pre-commit hook)
 * Git status/branch information
   * for some performance gains (typically only added/changed files will be processed)
   * and also for gradual formatting
+* Anything you want
+  * A vanilla repl, Lein task, CI workflow...

 As of today, it is integrated with: